-- Our 14 majors are: Criminology, English Liberal Arts and English Secondary Education, History Liberal Arts and History Secondary Education, International Studies, Journalism & Professional Writing (housed in the English Department), Philosophy, Political Science, Psychology, Sociology, Spanish and Spanish Secondary Education (housed in the Department of World Languages & Cultures), and Women’s & Gender Studies.
+- Our 14 majors are: African-American Studies, Criminology, English Liberal Arts and English Secondary Education, History Liberal Arts and History Secondary Education, International Studies, Philosophy, Political Science, Psychology, Sociology, Spanish and Spanish Secondary Education (housed in the Department of World Languages & Cultures), and Women’s, Gender, and Sexuality Studies.

 - HSS majors enjoy small classes conducted primarily in one of two buildings, the Social Science Building and Bliss Hall Annex.
 We have no lecture classes: students benefit from close faculty mentoring and intellectual stimulation from talented peers.

 - The School of Humanities and Social Sciences is a community with community-based events, such as “the war of the words,” our international film festival, the Politics Forum, and our close readings lunches.